djvill/APLS/files/custom-dictionary/README.md

 We have to handle these words in a special way.
 If a word is already in Unisyn, LaBB-CAT won't update the word's dictionary entry;
-you'll get an error like "**Line 1 word _water_ ignored: word in the read-only part of the dictionary**".
+you'll get an error like <span class="lc-error">Line 1 word _water_ ignored: word in the read-only part of the dictionary</span>.
 So rather than adding the word to the custom dictionary, we have to change Unisyn's representation of the word;
 if you have access to the `APLS-Admin` repo, see here for directions: https://github.com/djvill/APLS-Admin/blob/main/doc/dictionary-phonemes/README.md.